abdelfattah-lab/BitMoD-HPCA-25/bitmod_quant/README.md

-# Weight-only quantization using different data types
+# Weight-only quantization using different datatypes

 This folder contains the file and script to reproduce the results in **_Table VI_** and **_Table VIII_** of our BitMoD paper.
 To run the experiments, first change to this directory and activate the **awq-bitmod** conda environment.
 If you haven't set up the **awq-bitmod** environment, follow the instructions under the **awq-bitmod** folder to set up the environment.